Rattler RISE

 Please contact the Applications & Assignments team immediately for other Housing options at (850) 599-3651.

-Notification of decision will be sent to applicants starting mid-May via FAMU email.
+Notification of decisions will be sent to applicants starting mid-June via their FAMU email.

-FAMU LLC programs are targeted at freshmen students and linked directly to their majors.
-These RDCs are targeted at sophomore and transfer students focusing on not only academic success but professional development.
-LLCs will be located in FAMU Towers and Polkinghorne Village.
-These RDCs will be housed in Polkinghorne Village.
+FAMU LLC programs are targeted at freshmen students and linked to their majors.
+RDCs are targeted at sophomore students and focus on their academic success and professional development.
+RDCs are housed in Polkinghorne Village.

 READY TO APPLY?

-1. All applicants must complete the housing application and pay the necessary advance payment fee.
+1. All applicants must complete the Housing application and pay the advance payment fee.

-a.
-Why are you interested in being a part of this program and why should you be selected?
-(300 words or less, single-spaced, 12-point font, half-inch margins)
+2. Essay answering the following question: Why are you interested in being a part of this program and why should you be selected?
+(300 words or less, single-spaced, 12-point font, half-inch margins).

 Rattler RISE Interest Form